ChuckJonas/ts-force/README.md

 - `--instanceUrl|-i`: instance of the org your connecting with.
 Not required if using the user/pass or dx flows
 - `--sobs|-s`: list of comma seperated sobs to generate classes for
 - `--outputFile|-o`: where to save the output
-- `--config|-c`: path to config json file.
+- `--config|-j`: path to config JSON file.
 If specified, all above args will pull from file instead

 #### generated classes